 Most of the changes in SSP5-85 result from climate change, with some notable exceptions.
-Land-use change alone contributes notably to increasing drought risk in eastern China, Pakistan, and northwest India (Fig. 6a), although the cropland abandonment driving most of these changes is more densely concentrated pre-harmonization.
-Agricultural expansion in Alaska and central Africa increase flood risk, while cropland abandonment in southern Pakistan decreases it (Fig. 6b).
-Similar effects in other regions in Fig. 6-for example, increasing drought risk in Iraq and the central United States, and increasing flood risk in northeast China-are driven by land-use changes induced mostly by harmonization.
-(These land-use changes would of course be happening somewhere, and thus could still affect runoff similarly, but in a different and potentially more concentrated region.)
-Land-use change can also serve to counteract the impacts of climate change on runoff.
+Land use change alone contributes notably to increasing drought risk in eastern China, Pakistan, and northwest India (Fig. 6a), although the cropland abandonment driving most of these changes is more densely concentrated pre-harmonization.
+Agricultural expansion in Alaska and central Africa increases flood risk, while cropland abandonment in southern Pakistan decreases it (Fig. 6b).
+Similar effects in other regions in Fig. 6 - for example, increasing drought risk in Iraq and the central US, and increasing flood risk in northeast China - are driven by land use changes induced mostly by harmonization.
+(These land use changes would of course be happening somewhere and thus could still affect runoff similarly but in a different and potentially more concentrated region.)
+Land use change can also serve to counteract the impacts of climate change on runoff.
 For example, the severity of very low runoff events increases in central America, but it would have increased more if not for the expansion of agriculture there.
-The effects of land-use change on runoff might be stronger and more widespread if LPJ-GUESS were run coupled with a
+The effects of land use change on runoff might be stronger and more widespread if LPJ-GUESS were run coupled with a climate model, which would account for associated changes in landatmosphere water and energy fluxes that can have similar impacts on the hydrological cycle as greenhouse gas emissions (Quesada et al., 2017).